 For those of you that know me I'm sure you would agree, I am a self confessed gear junkie.
 I've gone through more rigs than I'd care to remember, from massive tube amp stacks, humongous pedal boards and racks the size of fridges.

 I'll start with my babies.
-Aside from my wife and daughters, in fact my wife is perfectly capable of looking after herself as I'm sure people who know her would agree, these are the items I would be rushing back in to save if Chateaux Studio Brewdio was on fire.
+Aside from my wife and children, these are the items I would be rushing back in to save if Chateaux Studio Brewdio was on fire.

 I've gone through plenty of guitars over the years, some I wish I hadn't sold, some not so much, but I think I've settled on the little collection that manages to cover a massive sonic palette while still sounding awesome.

-- Suhr Classic T Black Cherry Metallic - I lied, this is my number one, arghhh its so hard to choose, like to trying to choose a favourite daughter, impossible!
-Was originally Sherwood Green but came into contact with a certain ex-Ozrics drummer and had to be shipped back to Suhr for a respray and all the better for it!
+Suhr Classic T Black Cherry Metallic - Was originally Sherwood Green but came into contact with a certain ex-Ozrics drummer and had to be shipped back to Suhr for a respray and all the better for it!

 I'll be putting up some sound demos of all of theses over the next few weeks but to get you started here's some pics of the beauties.